PDF417/pdf417-android/README.md

 - ARMv7 processors does not understand x86 instruction set
 - x86 processors do not understand neither ARM64 nor ARMv7 instruction sets
 - however, some x86 android devices ship with the builtin [ARM emulator](http://commonsware.com/blog/2013/11/21/libhoudini-what-it-means-for-developers.html) - such devices are able to run ARM binaries but with performance penalty.
 There is also a risk that builtin ARM emulator will not understand some specific ARM instruction and will crash.
-- ARM64 processors understand ARMv7 instruction set, but ARMv7 processors does not understand ARM64 instructions
+- ARM64 processors understand ARMv7 instruction set, but ARMv7 processors do not understand ARM64 instructions.
+    - <a name="64bitNotice"></a> **NOTE:** as of year 2018, some android devices that ship with ARM64 processor do not have full compatibility with ARMv7.
+This is mostly due to incorrect configuration of Android's 32-bit subsystem by the vendor, however Google [has announced](https://android-developers.googleblog.com/2017/12/improving-app-security-and-performance.html) that as od August 2019 all apps on PlayStore that contain native code will need to have native support for 64-bit processors (this includes ARM64 and x86_64) - this is in anticipation of future Android devices that will support 64-bit code **only**, i.e. that will have ARM64 processors that do not understand ARMv7 instruction set.
 - if ARM64 processor executes ARMv7 code, it does not take advantage of modern NEON64 SIMD operations and does not take advantage of 64-bit registers it has - it runs in emulation mode
 - x86_64 processors understand x86 instruction set, but x86 processors do not understand x86_64 instruction set
 - if x86_64 processor executes x86 code, it does not take advantage of 64-bit registers and use two instructions instead of one for 64-bit operations